MicrosoftDocs/azure-management-docs/articles/azure-arc/data/limitations-managed-instance.md

 - Transactional replication is currently not supported.
 - Log shipping is currently blocked.
 - All user databases need to be in a full recovery model because they participate in an always-on-availability group
+- The length of the Instance name in SQL Managed Instance in Azure Arc needs to be 15 characters or less, including the suffix for the index of the instance.

 ## Roles and responsibilities